 2 The COMMISSION REGULATION (EU) No 1272/2013 referes to Benzo[a]pyrene, Benzo[e]pyrene, Benzo[a]anthracene, Chrysene, Benzo[b]fluoranthene, Benzo[j]fluoranthene, Benzo[k]fluoranthene and Dibenzo[a,h]anthracene as PAHs that are classified as carcinogens.
 Compared to 8 EFSA PAH, which are a subset of the 16 EPA PAH, Indeno[1,2,3-cd]pyrene and Benzo[ghi]perylene are missing in the EU-regulation.
 However, Benzo[e]pyrene and benzo[j]fluoranthene are not part of either the 8 EFSA PAHs or the 16 EPA PAHs.
-Therefore, benzo[e]pyrene and benzo[j]fluoranthene have not yet been quantified in routine analysis of biochar but are added to the EBC-analyes since 2022 to guaranty conformity with the EU-REACH regulation.
+Therefore, benzo[e]pyrene and benzo[j]fluoranthene have not yet been two additional PAHs into its analytical program and controls that neither benzo[e]pyrene nor benzo[j]fluoranthene is contained at higher concentrations than 1 mg kg-1 for all application classes.

-deposition), and because biochar applied to urban soil is a strong adsorber for PAHs, EBCcertified biochar will act in the urban environment as a net adsorber of those environmental toxins.
+The EBC-Urban limit value for PAHs is defined by the eight carcinogenic PAHs which provides reliable safeguards for workers, citizens and soil.
+Because PAHs are ubiquitous in urban environments (e.g., from car exhaust, tyre abrasion, domestic heating, and atmospheric deposition), and because biochar applied to urban soil is a strong adsorber for PAHs, EBC-certified biochar will act in the urban environment as a net adsorber of those environmental toxins.